 What is a Topsy Turvy Plant?

 The Topsy Turvy plant is an award-winning cultivar of Echeveria that is easy to grow even for novice growers.
-Topsy Turvy produces rosettes of leaves that reach a height and width of 8 to 12 inches.
+The Topsy Turvy plant produces rosettes of leaves that reach a height and width of 8 to 12 inches.
 Echeveria was named “Plant of the Month” in October 2010 by The Garden Path magazine and received the prestigious Award of Garden Merit from the Royal Horticultural Society in the United Kingdom.

-These succulents are now available in a variety of retail nurseries, and perhaps most succulent collectors own at least one Echeveria Silver Spoons.
+These succulents are now available in a variety of retail nurseries, and perhaps most succulent collectors own at least one Echeveria Silver Spoon.
 Deer and rabbits aren’t very fond of Silver Spoon Echeverias, so you didn’t have to think about them eating your plants.

 Where do you propagate the Topsy Turvy plant?